tuva-health/tuva_demo/README.md

 ## 🧰 What does this project do?

 The Tuva Claims Demo provides a quick and easy way to run the Tuva Project with synthetic demo data.
-By default, the project will run with built-in sample data of 100 patients loaded as seeds.
+By default, the project will run with built-in sample data of 100 patients loaded as dbt seeds.
-If you want to run the demo project with the full demo data from a data share, please follow the instructions below under **"Running the Project with Full Demo Data"**.
+If you want to run the demo project with the full demo data from a data share (available for free), please follow the instructions below under [Running the Project with Full Demo Data](/tuva-health/tuva_claims_demo#running-the-project-with-full-demo-data).

 To set up the Tuva Project with your own claims data or to better understand what the Tuva Project does, please review the ReadMe in [The Tuva Project](https://github.com/tuva-health/the_tuva_project) package for a detailed walkthrough and setup.